‘Marvel Heroes’ Adds Beast Hero, Jubilee Team-Up In Latest Update

 Beast joins Marvel Heroes today as the 60th playable hero to the action RPG.
-Alongside Henry McCoy a new team-up is also ready for combat.
+Alongside Henry McCoy, a new team-up is also ready for combat.
 Players can recruit Jubilee to aid them actively, temporarily, or passively like all team-ups.
 Both heroes are purchasable now with real money Gs or Eternity Splinters earned while playing the game.

 Beast utilizes powers from both his Brains and Brawn power trees with a number of talents and traits also available to customize his abilities.
 In the Brains tree, players will find a number of gadgets for Beast to use in combat.
 These powers include three different drones, two grappling hook moves, a Barrier Gadget, and the Electro-Catalyst.

-In Beast’s Brawn tree, several melee and movement powered abilities can be selected including his signature ability Unleash the Beast.
+In Beast’s Brawn tree, several melee and movement-powered abilities can be selected including his signature ability Unleash the Beast.
 Between the two trees, Beast has access to plenty of tech and martial options.
 Players can focus on one tree or mix both for a Beast with devices and physical prowess.
 His ultimate power is called “Welcome to the Danger Room” giving Beast the power to summon Danger Room traps to harass foes while he swings from a gymnast’s ring.

 According to the official Marvel Heroes website, Beast’s default costume is the Uncanny Inhumans costume.
 Players can pick an alternate costume from the in-game store, though.
 Right now, the only other costume available to Beast is his Astonishing X-Men costume.
 Purchasers of the game’s Advance Pack will have access to both as part of their purchase.